-- A. To integrate transportation and land use considerations in all transportation decision making. - B. To develop a safe and efficient transportation system. - C. To coordinate transportation planning for roads accessing Highway 12, Highway 12A or Highway 20 with Alberta Transportation.
+- A. To integrate transportation and land use considerations in all transportation decision making. - B. To develop a safe and efficient transportation system. - C. To coordinate transportation planning for roads accessing Highway 766 or Highway 11 with Alberta Transportation.

 - 6.1 Both municipalities shall coordinate the planning and construction of major transportation links within the Plan Area.
-Where these links involve provincial highways, each municipality shall work in concert with Alberta Transportation to provide a satisfactory level of service and safety. - 6.2 Both municipalities shall discuss their respective plans for priorities and timing of transportation improvements to ensure continuity of road upgrades. - 6.3 As subdivision occurs, lands required for future major transportation corridors as identified in any transportation plan accepted by both municipalities shall be protected. - No new direct access will be allowed from Highway 12.
-All access must be directed to existing and proposed local roads, as shown on Map 2 Future Land Use Concept. - 6.5 Industrial development west of Town will be required to gain access from Highway 12A. - 6.6 The right-of-way requirements for roads shall be as set out in the applicable Town or County design standards.
+Where these links involve provincial highways, each municipality shall work in concert with Alberta Transportation to provide a satisfactory level of service and safety. - 6.2 Both municipalities shall discuss their respective plans for priorities and timing of transportation improvements to ensure continuity of road upgrades. - 6.3 As subdivision occurs, lands required for future major transportation corridors as identified in any transportation plan accepted by both municipalities shall be protected. - 6.4 As subdivision occurs a 90 metre right of way along Highway 11 will be protected to facilitate a future interchange with Highway 766. - 6.5 As subdivision occurs a 50 metre right of way along Highway 766 will be protected to facilitate future widening of this highway. - 6.6 The right-of-way requirements for roads shall be as set out in the applicable Town or County design standards.